 Reasons for Oxygen Sensor Malfunction

-There are plenty of reasons for O2 sensor failures.
-Most of the time, the sensor gets clogged due to byproducts that come from the fuel.
-As mentioned earlier, when the oxygen sensor cannot provide the correct information to the ECU, your engine will show the check engine light.
-So, here are some reasons that can lead to a bad oxygen sensor:
+Oxygen sensors often get clogged due to byproducts from the fuel.
+As mentioned earlier, when an oxygen sensor cannot provide the correct information to the ECU, the engine will show the check engine light.

 Mileage